 Seattle Mariners

-Matt Brash has thrown 3,329 pitches that have been tracked by the PITCHf/x system between 2022 and 2025, including pitches thrown in the MLB Regular Season, The World Baseball Classic and Spring Training.
-In 2025, they have relied primarily on their Slider (86mph) and Sinker (97mph), also mixing in a Change (90mph).
-He also rarely throws a Fourseam Fastball (96mph) and Curve (83mph).
+Matt Brash has thrown 4,062 pitches that have been tracked by the PITCHf/x system between 2022 and 2026, including pitches thrown in the MLB Regular Season, The World Baseball Classic and Spring Training.
+In 2026, they have relied primarily on their Slider (86mph), Sinker (96mph) and Change (90mph).
+He also rarely throws a Fourseam Fastball (96mph) and Curve (86mph).

-Their slider is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sliders, sweeps across the zone and has exceptional depth.
-Their sinker is basically never swung at and missed compared to other pitchers' sinkers, is thrown at a speed that's borderline unfair, has an obvious tail, results in many more groundballs compared to other pitchers' sinkers and has some natural sinking action.
-Their change is thrown extremely hard, dives down out of the zone, generates more whiffs/swing compared to other pitchers' changeups and results in many more groundballs compared to other pitchers' changeups.
-Their fourseam fastball (take this with a grain of salt because they've only thrown 18 of them in 2025) is an extreme flyball pitch compared to other pitchers' fourseamers, generates more whiffs/swing compared to other pitchers' fourseamers, has some natural sinking action and has well above average velo.
-Their curve (take this with a grain of salt because they've only thrown 3 of them in 2025) generates an extremely high number of swings & misses compared to other pitchers' curves, is much harder than usual, results in more flyballs compared to other pitchers' curves and has slight glove-side movement.
+Their slider sweeps across the zone, generates more whiffs/swing compared to other pitchers' sliders and has some two-plane movement.
+Their sinker is basically never swung at and missed compared to other pitchers' sinkers, is blazing fast, results in somewhat more flyballs compared to other pitchers' sinkers, has slight armside run and has some natural sinking action.
+Their change is thrown extremely hard, dives down out of the zone and results in more flyballs compared to other pitchers' changeups.
+Their fourseam fastball (take this with a grain of salt because they've only thrown 2 of them in 2026) is basically never swung at and missed compared to other pitchers' fourseamers, is an extreme flyball pitch compared to other pitchers' fourseamers, has some natural sinking action and has well above average velo.
+Their curve (take this with a grain of salt because they've only thrown 1 of them in 2026) is thrown extremely hard, is basically never swung at and missed compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves and has slight glove-side movement.